smirarab/ASTRAL/README.template.md

 * There is no installation required to run ASTRAL.
 * Download using one of two approaches:
     * You simply need to download the [zip file](https://github.com/smirarab/ASTRAL/raw/master/__astral.zip__) and extract the contents to a folder of your choice.
     * Alternatively, you can clone the [github repository](https://github.com/smirarab/ASTRAL/).
+Then, either:
-You then run `make.sh` to build the project or simply uncompress the zip file that is included with the repository.
+    	* simply uncompress the zip file that is included with the repository, or
+    	* run `make.sh` to build the project.
 * ASTRAL is a java-based application, and should run in any environment (Windows, Linux, Mac, etc.) as long as java is installed.
-  Java 1.5 or later is required.
-We have tested ASTRAL only on Linux and MAC.
+  Java 1.6 or later is required.
+We have tested ASTRAL only on Linux and MAC but others have used it on Windows with no reported issues.
 * To test your installation, go to the place where you put the uncompressed ASTRAL, and run:

   ``` bash